sirvan3tr/advanced-python/README.md

 * TODO: Threads and processes

 # New features
-These are features that are new that one should be aware of in order to move on to a more current way of writing python codes.
+These are new(ish) features that one should be aware of in order to move on to a more current way of writing python codes.

 * [py3.8] **Walrus Operator:**  ':=' allows one to declare and assign a variable. `if (n := len(a)) > 10:`
 * etc.